juansvc/react-podcaster/README.md

 # Podcaster

-@juan-vivanco

 ## Overview

-A React Frontend task for Inditex/ZARA.com of a web application to listen podcasts from Apple.
+A React web application to listen podcasts from Apple.

 ## Technologies Used